nyu-mll/jiant/README.md

 The 'j' in `jiant` stands for JSALT.
 That's all the acronym we have.

 jiant has been used in these two papers so far:
+- `jiant` is configuration driven.
+You can run an enormous variety of experiments by simply writing configuration files.
+Of course, if you need to add any major new features, you can also easily edit or extend the code.

 - [Looking for ELMo's Friends: Sentence-Level Pretraining Beyond Language Modeling](https://arxiv.org/abs/1812.10860)
 - [What do you learn from context?
 Probing for sentence structure in contextualized word representations](https://openreview.net/forum?id=SJzSgnRcKX) ("Edge Probing")